Compare eco-friendly, natural and organic mattress types to see which beds best fit your needs.

 Our Natural Memory Foam Mattress Picks:

-Amerisleep Liberty Bed, $1299 in queen.
+Amerisleep AS3 (formerly known as Liberty) Bed, $1299 in queen.
 Contains three inches of plant-based memory foam (4.5 lb density), bio core foam (2.0 lb density), and a cotton-blend cover.
 The beds use a Greenguard-certified fire barrier, and have strong reviews online.
 Includes a 20 year limited warranty and 90-day return period.

 Keetsa Tea Leaf Supreme, $1679 in queen.
 Contains four inches of plant memory foam (3.0 lb density), bio foam (1.8 lb density), and a hemp-blend cover.
 The beds use an Oeko-Tex certified fire barrier, and have good reviews online.
 Includes a 12 year limited warranty and 90-day return period.